yongrenjie/penguins/docs/tutorials/quickstart.rst

  - Contour levels are specified using the *levels* parameter as a tuple of ``(baselev, increment, nlev)``.
 In total, ``nlev`` positive contours will be drawn at heights of ``baselev``, ``baselev * increment``, ``baselev * (increment ** 2)``, ..., and ``nlev`` negative contours will be drawn at the corresponding negative values.

  - In the second stage of plot construction, the *autolabel* parameter generates nice axes labels that show the nucleus being measured.

-From here, you may want to consider reading :doc:`paradigm` to get to know penguins' overall approach to plotting.